fbacchella/loghublog4j2/README.md

     * type: the socket type, either `PUB` or `PUSH`, default to `PUB`.
     * method: the socket connection method, either `connect` or `bind`, default to `connect`.
     * hwm: the HWM for the socket, default to 1000.
-    * maxMsgSize
+    * maxMsgSize.
-    * linger
+    * linger.
-    * peerPublicKey
+    * peerPublicKey, the Base64 encoded public key of the end point.
-    * privateKeyFile
+    * privateKeyFile, the path to the private key file, encoded using PKCS#8.
+Can be overridden by the system property `fr.loghub.logging.zmq.curve.privateKeyFile`.
-    * publicKey
+    * publicKey, the public key, that can be found in the `.pub` file after creation of the key.
     * autoCreate: auto create of the 0MQ curve settings.
-Can be overridden by the system property `fr.loghub.zmq.curveAutoCreate`
+Can be overridden by the system property `fr.loghub.logging.zmq.curve.autoCreate`.

 ## GCAppender